-The authors are grateful to event audiences in Nancy and Oxford for their patience and helpful questions.
+The authors are grateful to event audiences in Nancy, Oxford and Brussels for their patience and helpful questions.
 We are also thankful to the Novembertagung in the History and Philosophy of Mathematics for providing a point of contact for the first and second author.
-Valeria Giardino, Yacin Hamami, Brendan Larvor, and Lisa Rougetet we thank for their insightful remarks.
+Valeria Giardino, Yacin Hamami, Brendan Larvor, Lisa Rougetet and two anonymous referees we thank for their insightful remarks.

+Research for this paper for the first author funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2015/1.
 Research for this paper by the second author has been funded by the Research Foundation - Flanders (FWO), project G056716N.